If you’ve attended the workshops we hope you found them valuable.

 Plan your conference experience

-If you haven’t already, make sure you download the meeting app (free from the Apple App Store and Google Play), to have the program at your fingertips and plan your schedule.
+If you haven’t already, make sure you download the meeting app (no longer available), to have the program at your fingertips and plan your schedule.
 If you’ve opted-in during registration, you will also be able to use the app to network with other delegates.

 Hear Sri Lankan Internet pioneer Prof. Rohan Samarajiva discuss Internet connectivity in the Bay of Bengal, and Zaid Ali Kahn share the story behind LinkedIn’s successful IPv6 deployment at the Opening Ceremony.

 We’re pleased to also have the Honourable Minister Eran Wickramaratne – Deputy Minister of State Enterprises and Entrepreneurship, Democratic Socialist Republic of Sri Lanka and Minister Hasanul Haq Inu – Ministry of Information, Government of the People’s Republic of Bangladesh, join us to share their welcome remarks.

 Check out the Network Performance, DNS and INR Security and Network Operations sessions to hear Internet experts such as Geoff Huston, Merike Kaeo, Yoshinobu Matsuzaki and Kam Sze Yeung discuss the latest technologies shaping the Internet.
 FIRST.org will also be holding two technical sessions, where discussion will centre on current cybersecurity threats, mitigation techniques and collaboration.